Academic degree: Russia, Ukraine and some other former USSR republics

 Since 1992, Russian higher education has introduced a multilevel system, enabling higher education institutions to award and issue Bachelor of Science and Master of Science degrees.

-In Russia, Ukraine and some other former USSR republics educational degrees are awarded after finishing college education.
-There are several levels of education one must choose between 2nd and 3rd year usually on the 3rd year of study.
+In Russia, Ukraine and some other former USSR republics educational degrees are awarded after finishing a college education.
+There are several levels of education that one must choose in the 2nd and 3rd year of college, usually in the 3rd year of study.